Research Project C05

 Future Work

-The gas permeameter set-up was developed in collaboration with Uri Nachshon from the Volcani Institute, Beer’Sheva, Israel.
-The work on induced calcite precipitation benefits from the close connection of the SFB1313 with MSU Bozeman, USA.
+The work on induced calcite precipitation benefits from the close connection of the CRC 1313 with the Montana State University in Bozeman, USA.

 For further information please contact